2 Dead And 4 Injured In Shooting At University Of North Carolina Charlotte Campus

 "Scene secure.
 One in custody.
 No reason to believe anyone else involved.
 CMPD and UNCC going room by room on campus to identify any students, faculty or others who may be sheltering in place," the police said.

-Two people were found dead at the scene and two others have life-threatening injuries.
-Another two people sustained injuries that are not life-threatening, according to the Associated Press citing the Mecklenberg Emergency Medical Services Agency.
+Two people were found dead at the scene, and two others have life-threatening injuries.
+Another two people sustained injuries that are not life-threatening, according to The Associated Press, citing the Mecklenburg Emergency Medical Services Agency.

 It was not immediately known whether the victims were students, educators or staff.